Ways To Get Past Insecurities About Your Looks

 - Set aside enough time each week to relax and unwind

 - Do some fun things each week.
-I'm talking about the kinds of truly fun things that you look forward to, like going for a hike or seeing a band, not mainly time-passing stuff like watching whatever is on TV.
+I'm talking about the kinds of truly fun activities that you look forward to, like going for a hike or seeing a band, not mainly time passing stuff like watching whatever is on TV

 - Deal with other stresses and hassles in your life (e.g., finishing that paper you've been putting off)

-- Keep a journal of things you're grateful for or of things that are going well in your life.
+- Keep a journal of things you're grateful for or which are going well in your life

 This article goes into more detail about these mood boosters: